-- Absence: If the student misses 25% or more of a class, it will be considered an absence. - Tardiness: If the student arrives after a scheduled start time of a session.
+- Absence: If the student misses 25% or more of a class, it will be considered an absence. - Tardiness: If the student arrives after a scheduled start time of a session. (includes returning from a break)

 Three tardies will equal one absence.
 After two absences, the student may be withdrawn from the program.
-Tardies and absences will not be allowed during clinical session.\
+Tardies and absences will not be allowed during clinical session.